 While lenses that haven't been cleaned pose a risk, not taking them out at all is a far greater danger.
 Kao reportedly didn't remove her lenses for six months, not only sleeping in them but swimming as well.
 Since swimming pools often contain Acanthamoeba this greatly heightened her risk.

 Dr Wu Jian-Liang, director of opthalmology at Wan Fang Hospital said, “A shortage of oxygen can destroy the surface of the epithelial tissue, creating tiny wounds into which the bacteria can easily infect, spreading to the rest of the eye and providing a perfect breeding ground.”

-Corneal transplants can sometimes repair the damage, but success is mixed mainly because it can be hard to get rid of the infection once it takes hold.
+Corneal transplants can sometimes repair the damage, but success is mixed because it can be very difficult to get rid of the infection once it takes hold.

-Acanthamoebic keratitis causes pain, eye redness and blurred vision, but surprisingly, the pain often does not become intense enough to cause people to seek help until the damage is already done.
-Washing hands prior to changing lenses is also an important line of defense.
+Acanthamoebic keratitis causes pain, eye redness and blurred vision.
+Surprisingly, the pain often does not become intense enough to cause people to seek help until the damage is already done.